entropyxyz/api_key_tdx/SPEC.md

 The software composing the CVM for both TSS and AKS is defined ahead of time as a raw disk image and contains a minimal linux build (x86).
 Beyond basic OS services like networking, the CVM runs `entropy-tss` or `entropy-aks`.

-_TODO: Loop back to this section and describe how TSS and AKS interact (if they do)._
+_TODO: Loop back to this section and describe how the Entropy chain, TSS and AKS interact especially wrt to attestations, fees, RPC-APIs etc._

 The API Key Service ("AKS" below) has two jobs: